 Fears that children adopted by same-sex couples would face bullying or that their own gender identities might be affected are largely unfounded.
 In fact, studies suggest that same-sex families are thriving – they score particularly well in assessments of family relationships, parental wellbeing and child adjustment.

 Parent-child relationships are typically just as strong in same-sex couples as in heterosexual ones.
 Research published by CoramBAAF actually suggests that gay fathers show greater levels of interaction with their child than other types of parents.

-The CoramBAAF Bookshop has a range of books for parents and children, which focus on lesbian and gay fostering and adoption.
+The CoramBAAF Bookshop has a range of books for parents and children themed around adoption and fostering, with a specific topic area for lesbian and gay families.